hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/AdvanceConcepts/denormalize.md

 - `LEFT` Combined layout of parent and child layout.
 - `RIGHT` Take the child layout.
   `COUNTER` Can be added as an optional parameter
-- Transform result outcome should be the same your LEFT record layout.
+- Transform result outcome is usually the same format as your LEFT record layout.

 ```java
 ParentResultLayout out xFormName (ParentResultLayout L,